istvan-fodor/r2a/README.md

-R2A - A Rust library that provides a typesafe way to convert ROS2 messages into Apache Arrow format
+R2A - A Rust library that provides a typesafe way to convert ROS 2 messages into Apache Arrow format
 =================================================================================================

 The library is essentially a wrapper on top of the amazing [R2R](https://github.com/sequenceplanner/r2r/) library.
 The two main components are `r2a::ArrowSupport` and `r2a::RowBuilder`.

-This build was mainly tested with ROS2 Humble.
+This build was mainly tested with ROS 2 Humble.
 I also tested it with Jazzy locally (by switching to the master branch `r2r`)

 ## Install

-`cargo add r2a`
+1. `cargo add r2a`
+2. Make sure to source your ROS 2 environment before you build your project.

 ## Examples